rhyslwells/Data-Archive/content/standardised/Using SQLite to Process and Split Combined Data from Excel.md

 tags:
   - database
 ---
 ## Summary:

-1. **Read and Clean the Data**: Load the data from the Excel sheet and clean it.
+1. Read and Clean the Data: Load the data from the Excel sheet and clean it.
-2. **Split the Data**: Separate the data into two DataFrames, one for customers and one for orders.
+2. Split the Data: Separate the data into two DataFrames, one for customers and one for orders.
-3. **Create Tables**: Create the SQLite tables with appropriate foreign key relationships.
+3. Create Tables: Create the SQLite tables with appropriate foreign key relationships.
-4. **Insert Data**: Insert the cleaned and separated data into the respective tables.
+4. Insert Data: Insert the cleaned and separated data into the respective tables.
-5. **Verify Foreign Keys**: Ensure that the foreign key relationships are valid.
+5. Verify [[Foreign Key]]: Ensure that the foreign key relationships are valid.

-## Key Concepts

-- **Primary Key (PK)**: A unique identifier for each record in a table.
-- **Foreign Key (FK)**: A field in one table that uniquely identifies a row of another table.

 ## Example Data Structure